History of the United Kingdom during the First World War: Army

-The British Army during World War I was small in size when compared to the other major European powers.
+The British Army during the First World War was small in size when compared to the other major European powers.
 In 1914, the British had a small, largely urban English, volunteer force of 400,000 soldiers, almost half of whom were posted overseas to garrison the immense British Empire.
 (In August 1914, 74 of the 157 infantry battalions and 12 of the 31 cavalry regiments were posted overseas.)
 This total included the Regular Army and reservists in the Territorial Force.
 Together they formed the British Expeditionary Force (BEF), for service in France and became known as the Old Contemptibles.
 The mass of volunteers in 1914–1915, popularly known as Kitchener's Army, was destined to go into action at the battle of the Somme.
 In January 1916, conscription was introduced (initially of single men, extended to married men in May), and by the end of 1918, the army had reached its peak of strength of 4.5 million men.